Clafou/growthapp.net/support/index.md

 title: Support
 ---

-##It keeps crashing##

-There is a bug just being fixed (waiting for Apple approval).
-It only affects some users, but causes repeated crashes.
-Until the update is available, you can do this to stop the crashes happening:

-1. Create a new child.
-2. Open this new child.
-It won’t crash as there is no data yet.
-3. Tap the little wheel icon to reveal settings.
-4. Tap the colored marker for this child (third row from the bottom)
-5. At the bottom, toggle "Line" off.
-6. Tap Done and return to the home screen.

 ##How do I transfer data to my husband, wife, or my second device?##

 On the home screen, tap the action button and Export All.
 You can also tap the action button on the chart page to only send the data for one child.